Search results for:

 If ID407G has been submitted to Immigration Department to notify the change of residential address, proof of new residential address is not required.
 Nevertheless, further supporting documents may be required in individual cases.

-No, the foreign domestic helper is not eligible to use the service if he / she are not physically present in Hong Kong at the time of submission.
+Other than entry visa for a new foreign domestic helper, the foreign domestic helper is not eligible to use the service if he / she are not physically present in Hong Kong at the time of submission.